ethan-stone/obsidian-vault-knowledge-base/Notes/Future of Energy/Questions.md

 - [ ] What is the value of battery storage + renewable solar panels?
 - [ ] What is the value of EV charging without incentives?
 - [ ] If electricity gets cheaper how do we make money?
 We will make less off of driver session payments.
 - [ ] If self driving becomes bigger?
 Who is paying for the electricity?
-It has to be the fleet.
-	- [ ] Is there any way to break into this?
+Is it a fleet?
+Do people rent out their vehicles?